-Profit Before Tax ("PBT") amounted to USD 48.315m, representing a decline against the comparative year and driven by the margin dynamics at a gross margin and EBITDA level, and compounded by exchange losses and weaker equityccounted earnings.
-Headline Earnings Per Share ("HEPS" the financial year under review amounted to 5.63 US cents per share, which was 26% lower than the comparative year.
+Profit Before Tax ("PBT") amounted to USD 48.315m, representing a decline against the comparative year and driven by the margin dynamics at a gross margin and EBITDA level, and compounded by exchange losses and weaker equityaccounted earnings.
+Headline Earnings Per Share ("HEPS") for the financial year under review amounted to 5.63 US cents per share, which was 26% lower than the comparative year.
+Our passion for value creation wheat pricing resulted in an adverse effect on bread pricing to the consumer.
+Loaf volumes from quarter two through to quarter four increased substantially however, as local wheat stocks improved, and international pricing softened.